ijessicachen/introdatascience/README.md

       - feel free at any time to go back to 2-7 assignment part 1 and make it better
       - challenge 2 (which leads into 2-7 assignment part 2)
       - at the very end of 2-7 challenge 2 the sankey diagram isn't showing up, fix that.
+        - might actually make this challenge and the other one directly in kaggle so the dataset can be more easily accessed.
   - 2-8
       - can go back to 2-8 parsing dates to figure out those volcano dates
       - figure out a way so that the R code and stuff actually shows up? idrk what I mean but basically make it so you can see my workspace just like with jupyter notebook.